 The Company maintains a pre-approval policy that mandates that the Audit Committee approve the audit and non-audit services in advance.
-All audit and non-audit services for the fiscal year ended December 31, 2023 were either pre-approved by the Audit Committee or were approved pursuant to the Audit Committee's pre-approval policy.
-The Audit Committee has authorized its Chair to pre-approve certain permissible audit and non-audit services that arise between Audit Committee meetings, provided the Audit Committee is informed of the decision to pre-approve certain permissible audit and non-audit services that arise between Audit Committee and fees, the Audit Committee considers, among other factors, the possible effect of the performance of such services on the auditor's independence.
+All audit and non-audit services for the fiscal year ended December 31, 2023 were either preapproved by the Audit Committee or were approved pursuant to the Audit Committee's pre-approval policy.
+The Audit Committee has authorized its Chair to pre-approve certain permissible audit and non-audit services that arise between Audit Committee meetings, provided the Audit Committee is informed of the decision to pre-approve the services at its next scheduled meeting.
+In its pre-approval of non-audit services and fees, the Audit Committee considers, among other factors, the possible effect of the performance of such services on the auditor's independence.
 The Audit Committee has determined that performance of services other than audit services is compatible with maintaining the independence of the Company's independent registered public accounting firm.
 See "Audit Committee Report" on page 106.